DerGoogler/MMRL/README.md

 Here you can vote in this [discussion](https://github.com/DerGoogler/MMRL/discussions/50) ([Telegram Vote](https://t.me/Fox2Code_Chat/34775))

-> This vote is expected to end on 01.
-December, 2023.
+> This vote is expected to end on 19.
+November, 2023.

 ## What MMRL Supports (Roadmap)